-As companies continue to address COVID-19 challenges, any opportunity to connect sustainability goals to the business case and overall COVID-19 mitigation strategy will help teams get more buy-in and support for current or new activities and strategies.
+As companies continue to address COVID-19 challenges, any opportunity to connect sustainability goals to the business case and overall COVID-19 mitigation strategy will help teams get more buy-in and support for current or new activities, strategies, and partnerships.

 Many business teams and departments have been mandated to move in different directions because of COVID-19.
 Continuing to foster trusted, close relationships with other business departments – such as sourcing, research & development, production, and sales – can help sustainability teams ensure that sustainability goals are embedded as the business redirects and evolves.
 As business units move in new directions, opportunities are created for sustainability teams to embed goals and programs into new company policies, guidelines, or procedure updates.

 For example, before COVID-19, one large company had sourced most of its raw materials from one location.
 When COVID-19 struck, the supply chain was severely impacted.
 To mitigate future risk, the sourcing unit was forced to update its supplier guidelines and policies.
 The sustainability team recognized this as an opportunity to ask the sourcing director if they could add a requirement that any new suppliers meet the company’s environmental and social standards.
 After all, the sourcing unit would save time, money, and energy by finding suppliers who already met the company’s standards, instead of bringing suppliers up to the standards later on.
 The sourcing director was open to the suggestion because his team was already updating their search requirements, and this would be just one more filter.